Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test2_clue_analysis(gemini).md

 ### Fake Clues: 5/5
 **Excellent - Outstanding**

-The fake clues are perfectly executed, clearly pointing to the other answer choices ('book' and 'play') and effectively misdirecting players away from 'song'.
+Both fake clues are highly effective in clearly misdirecting to the other answer choices.
-*   Fake clue #1 ('lengthy written work, typically bound, detailed narratives or extensive information for readers') is an excellent and unambiguous description of a 'book'.
-*   Fake clue #2 ('staged dramatic performance involving actors, costumes, and sets, presented to a live theatre audience') is an excellent and unambiguous description of a 'play'.
-*   Both clues are within the required word count and contain no answer contamination.
+- Fake Clue 1 ('Bound pages filled with text tell intricate narratives, often requiring sustained reading for full comprehension.') perfectly describes a 'Poem' (or a book/novel, which 'Poem' is the closest fit among the choices).
+- Fake Clue 2 ('Moving images projected on a screen create visual stories with actors portraying roles in various settings.') is an excellent and precise description of a 'Short Film'.
+Both clues successfully draw attention away from 'Song' and towards the incorrect options.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices